jgneff/openjdk/README.md

                     ↳ Snap OpenJDK 17 (openjdk/latest/edge)
 ```

 The situation should improve over time.
-If the Snap package can remain on the `core20` base, eventually the world's C libraries will pass it by, just as they have for the other OpenJDK builds.
+If the Snap package can remain on the `core20` base, eventually the world's C libraries will pass it by, as they have for the other OpenJDK builds.
 Meanwhile, you can always run the JDK tools self-contained in the Snap.

 ### Building